 IV.
-PUBLIC HOUSING PROPERTIES COVERED UNDER THE POLICY
+PUBLIC HOUSING PROPERTIES COVERED UNDER THE POLICY Smoking is prohibited in the locations outlined below:

-Smoking is prohibited in the locations outlined below:
+moking is promotted in the locations outlined below.

-- 1. All public housing residential units (including HABC's Scattered Sites inventory); - Common areas such as stairwells, community centers, lobbies, laundry rooms and hallways. - 3.
+- 1. All public housing residential units (including HABC's Scattered Sites inventory); - 2.
+Common areas such as stairwells, community centers, lobbies, laundry rooms and hallways. - 3.
 Areas within 25' of all residential, management and administrative offices - 4.
 Playgrounds and Basketball courts on HABC properties - 5.
 Balconies and porches on HABC properties